johnnyshankman/hihat/README.md

 - [x] Cache imported songs from previous session
 - [x] Minimalist search/filter solution
 - [x] Recursive file finding for itunes-like libraries with nested folders
-- [ ] Playlists (TBD if I'll ever do this, a ton of work is required)
 - [x] Update/import skips pre-existing files
 - [x] On reboot, scroll to last played song, queue it up as well
 - [x] Shuffle songs